 2) Will I Learn How To Throw Punches And Kicks While Training?

-BJJ being a grappling-only martial art allows students to roll (spar) with each other with full intensity without having to worry about hurting their training partners.
+BJJ, being a grappling-only martial art, allows students to spar (roll) with full intensity without the risk of causing harm to their training partners.
 This makes BJJ sparring a lot like a real fight.
 Students learn how to control and submit opponents who are resisting with every ounce of energy they have, which leads to BJJ fighters performing extremely well in self-defence situations and sports like mixed martial arts.
 Fighting someone who is fully resisting is just another training day for a BJJ practitioner.
 Not knowing how to strike doesn’t mean much when you can drag people to the ground and choke them out.

 3) What Do I Need To Get Started?